Third World Liberation Front strikes of 1968: Origins

 The protest culminated on May 21 of that year with the arrival of the police and arrests of 26 individuals of the 400 protesters.

 The Students for a Democratic Society (SDS) played a significant role in the strike.

-The fall of 1968 semester saw the formation of the Black Studies Department but also mounting tension.
-President Smith refused a demand by the California State Colleges trustees to relegate George Mason Murray (the Minister of Education for the Black Panther Party), a graduate student and instructor in the English department, to a non-teaching position.
+The fall of 1968 semester saw the formation of the Black Studies Department, but also mounting tension.
+President Smith refused a demand by the California State Colleges trustees to assign George Mason Murray (the Minister of Education for the Black Panther Party), a graduate student and instructor in the English department, to a non-teaching position.
 This came after Murray's remarks to students at Fresno State College where he allegedly said, "We are slaves, and the only way to become free is to kill all the slave masters."
-Mounting pressure from trustees and administrators like SF State Chancellor Dumke induced Dr. Smith to suspend Murray despite threats of a strike from the BSU and led to the presentation of 15 demands from them and the TWLF.
+Mounting pressure from trustees and administrators, like SF State Chancellor Dumke, induced Dr. Smith to suspend Murray despite threats of a strike from the BSU, and led to the presentation of 15 demands from them and the TWLF.